 Creating a focal point for the purpose of emphasis

 There are several different ways creating focal point in interior design.
 Here are few most common examples:

 - Use Statement Furniture– Large furniture or statement pieces serve as good focal points.
-Typically, this is the case in bedrooms and dining rooms where a room will obviously have central pieces.
-You will want to add tables or centerpieces or throw pillows on the bed to catch attention, which adds emphasis.
+Large brown sofa can be great focal point in living rok.
+In Bedroom and dining area, room will mostly play role of center peace.
+You will want to spice up everything.
+Example would be throw pillows on the bed to catch attention and create emphasis.

 - Add a Back Splash – Bathrooms and kitchens tend to have their own focal points such as tile back splashes either in the stove or in the shower.
 Make sure it includes a bold pattern or color.

 - Use Art – Mirrors and artwork carry entire rooms.
 Make sure you select artwork or mirrors big enough for the wall you hang it on.
 Place mirror or artwork at eye-level.
 Highlight the piece by adding accent lighting.

 - Add An Accent Wall– when it comes to focal points, accent walls have always been a popular choice.
 Usually, accent walls are the furthest wall away from the room’s entryway.
 Draw attention by using patterned wallpaper or bold paint color.